#

 Retirement accounts belonging to members who have left PERS-covered employment that have not been withdrawn.

 Tier One/Tier Two member: A member who is not employed in a qualifying position, whose membership has not been terminated by account withdrawal or loss of membership, and who is not retired for service or disability.
+OPSRP member: A member who is not employed in a qualifying position, whose membership has not been terminated by account withdrawal or loss of membership and who is not a retired member.

 Established in 2003 by HB2020, the IAP is part of the Oregon Public Service Retirement Plan (OPSRP).
 It is a separate program from the OPSRP Pension Program.
 (All active PERS Chapter 238 Program members, except judges, contribute to the OPSRP IAP beginning 01/01/2004.)